Tidworth Garrison Golf Club is a private members club, owing its foundation to the military garrison; ties with which are now mainly historical.

 The construction of Tidworth Garrison, with its eight separate barracks set in a crescent shape between the village and the Plain, took place between 1900 and 1910.
 As barracks were occupied the requirement for sporting facilities became apparent.
 Among the facilities requested, was a golf course for the use of officers.

 A wooden barrack hut was installed as a Clubhouse and remained in use until 1960 when the existing Clubhouse was constructed.
-The bungalow and Professional Shop are now situated on the site of the earlier clubhouse, and which were constructed - in part by the Royal Engineers - and financed by Service funds.
+The bungalow and the Professionals Shop are now situated on the site of the earlier clubhouse, they were constructed - in part by the Royal Engineers - and financed by Service funds.